sonalk215/git-bunnings/README.md

 # Bunnings Challenge
-Create a catalog with merged products
+Create a catalog with merged products using React

 ## **Purpose**